Lydia: Under Turkish rule

-Lydia was captured finally by Turkish beyliks, which were all absorbed by the Ottoman state in 1390.
+Lydia was captured finally by Turkish beyliks, which were absorbed by the Ottoman state in the 14th and 15th centuries.
 The area became part of the Ottoman Aidin Vilayet (province), and is now in the modern republic of Turkey.

 Legacy

 First coinage

 Early 6th century BC Lydian electrum coin (one-third stater denomination).

 According to Herodotus, the Lydians were the first people to use gold and silver coins and the first to establish retail shops in permanent locations.
 It is not known, however, whether Herodotus meant that the Lydians were the first to use coins of pure gold and pure silver or the first precious metal coins in general.
-Despite this ambiguity, this statement of Herodotus is one of the pieces of evidence most often cited on behalf of the argument that Lydians invented coinage, at least in the West, although the first coins (under Alyattes I, reigned c.591–c.560 BCE) were neither gold nor silver but an alloy of the two called electrum.
+Despite this ambiguity, this statement of Herodotus is one of the pieces of evidence most often cited on behalf of the argument that Lydians invented coinage, at least in the West, although the first coins (under Alyattes I, reigned c.591–c.560 BC) were neither gold nor silver but an alloy of the two called electrum.

-The dating of these first stamped coins is one of the most frequently debated topics of ancient numismatics, with dates ranging from 700 BCE to 550 BCE, but the most common opinion is that they were minted at or near the beginning of the reign of King Alyattes (sometimes referred to incorrectly as Alyattes II).
+The dating of these first stamped coins is one of the most frequently debated topics of ancient numismatics, with dates ranging from 700 BC to 550 BC, but the most common opinion is that they were minted at or near the beginning of the reign of King Alyattes (sometimes referred to incorrectly as Alyattes II).
 The first coins were made of electrum, an alloy of gold and silver that occurs naturally but that was further debased by the Lydians with added silver and copper.

 Gold Croeseid, minted by king Croesus circa 561–546 BC.
 (10.7 grams, Sardis mint).